MichaelOdermatt/CaveGame/Cave.md

 ~~What a strange victory.~~
 If There is no victory.
 If there was defeat.
 Would you keep going?

+- or we could go back to book narration -
+Two narrow eyes peer through the opening.

 ~~This place looks a lot different from out here.
 Maybe you can close your eyes and try to imagine it.~~